(Photo Credit: “Splinter Cell: Blacklist” video game by Ubisoft, available for purchase at Amazon.com)

 Your sensual magnetism speaks through your penetrating looks and come out no matter what you wear, do, or feel.
 It is simply part of you.
 You won’t hesitate to stand up for what you think is right.
 You have a strong knock for confrontation that could have meeker souls running for the hills.
 You are direct, incisive, and sometimes very bold.
 (Source)

 The Harveys tell us that this Sun/Moon pairing often possesses a “wild, often riotous and ribald sense of humor.”
-(Source) If you think about it on the metaphoric level, the above scene could be likened to Meg Ryan’s version of storming Hollywood’s A-List by the front door, the back door, and all points in between not unlike the film industry’s version of a one-woman Delta Force team.
-The scene didn’t require her to risk her life physically but she definitely took some big risks professionally, enough that her performance could even be considered something of a “Free Pussy Riot”.
+(Source) On the metaphoric level, the above scene could be likened to Meg Ryan’s version of storming Hollywood’s A-List by the front door, the back door, and all points in between not unlike the film industry’s version of a one-woman Delta Force team.
+The scene didn’t require her to risk her life physically but she definitely took some big risks professionally, enough that her performance could even be considered something of a “Free Pussy Riot.”
 That she would stage such a daring operation while demonstrating a riotous sense of humor is only natural.
-It’s what Scorpio Sun, Aries Moon does best.
+It’s what Scorpio/Aries soon does best.

 If you enjoyed this article you might also enjoy: